CumulusNetworks/docs/content/cumulus-netq-41/Manage-Deployment/Upgrade-NetQ/Upgrade-System/_index.md

 2. Run the `netq show opta-health` command and check that all pods are in the `READY` state.
 If not, contact the NVIDIA support team.

-3. Check if the certificates have expired:
+3. If you are upgrading from NetQ 4.0.1 or previous verisons, check if the certificates have expired:

 ```
 cumulus@netq-appliance:~$ sudo grep client-certificate-data /etc/kubernetes/kubelet.conf | cut -d: -f2 | xargs | base64 -d | openssl x509 -dates -noout | grep notAfter | cut -f2 -d=